-I read a blog post that suggested a “scanning party” as a great excuse for people to get together and start creating a digital archive of old photographs, diaries, sketchbooks, artwork for themself etc… I think that provided you have the means and inclination to tackle this kind of a project, it’s a great idea and a great way to start creating a digital record of memories that are precious to you.
+I mention this because II read a blog post a little while ago that suggested a “scanning party” as a great excuse for people to get together and start creating a digital archive of old photographs, diaries, sketchbooks, artwork for themself etc… I think that provided you have the means and inclination to tackle this kind of a project, it’s a great idea and a great way to start creating a digital record of memories that are precious to you.

 With that being said I want to share some pointers about starting a project like this which may help you get the ball rolling and help you get a handle on scanning if you’re new to it.

 1. The key to a successful project is good preparation.

 Before you pull all the boxes of photos out of your closet and haul your old dusty albums off the bookshelf to start scanning everything you own, ask yourself: Why do I want to scan everything?
 Just doing it because, it not a very good reason.
 Scanning is time consuming and ultimately will create more digital clutter for you to deal with if not done with intent.
 So first decide…

 Why are you taking the time to scan your way through a box of pictures?
 Is it to empty out a box? or do you want to create a personal digital archive of the old pictures etc…?
 The reason why I ask is because your end goal will be one of the determining, and motivating factors, for working on this.
 Then ask yourself…

 3. Is this is the kind of project I am capable of starting and seeing through to the end?